VisualText/py-package-nlpengine/README.md

 For the moment, you can find the installable "wheel" files under each release in the [Releases page](https://github.com/VisualText/py-package-nlpengine/releases/).
+Choose the correct version for your platform and Python version based on the filename, for instance, wheels for Python 3.12 and MacOS will have `cp312` and `macos` in the filename, for Windows you will find `cp312` and `win`, and for Linux `linux`.
+These files can be installed with `pip` on the command line, for example:

+    pip install nlpplus-0.1.2-cp310-cp310-win_amd64.whl

 For the most recent version you can also download them from [the GitHub actions